tarasykm/MITDBF25-CodeCache/README.md

 Otherwise, feel free to reach out to me and ask any questions, you know how to reach me :)

+## Files

+### optp2.py
+This is the main optimization code.
+It's somewhat poorly structured, I apologize, I got better at organizing repos after this.
+The main goal however is to just go through and see how different parts work.
+To run: just run the script in your IDE or in your terminal run 'python optp2.py'

+### airfoil_selection.py
+This file was used for airfoil evaluation and selection.
+The code takes an objective function, which is a combination of CLmax, CL/CD at a given CL, x tripping point location and airfoil area to calculate an objective score.
+This score then ranks airfoils.
+It can also plot their performance, and output the top N performing airfoils to a .txt.

 ## UPDATES:
 ### Feb 4th: